 If you've ever grown a zucchini plant, you know one plant can produce a lot of zucchini.
 And very quickly you are wondering what to do with all your zucchini.

 Whenever I have a lot of zucchini, I start baking zucchini everything.
-I make zucchini bars with cream cheese frosting, bread, muffins, and cake, using all different kinds of recipes.
+I make zucchini bars with cream cheese frosting, bread, cake, and muffins, using all different kinds of recipes.

 You may think it sounds weird to use zucchini in a cake.
-But trust me, it is great in chocolate cake, lemon cake, etc. You don't really taste the zucchini, it just adds moisture and nutrition.
+But trust me, it makes a great chocolate cake, lemon cake, etc. You don't really taste the zucchini, it just adds moisture and nutrition.

 You can also grate extra zucchini.
-Put two cups in a freezer bag and freeze them to use later.
-Then you can still make zucchini bread in the wintertime when you don't have fresh zucchini.
+Put the amount you need for a recipe in a freezer bag and freeze it to use later.
+This way you can still make zucchini bread in the wintertime when you don't have fresh zucchini.

 Dairy-Free Zucchini Bread

-There is no dairy in this Amish zucchini bread, making it a perfect choice for you if you cannot tolerate lactose.
+There is no dairy in this Amish zucchini bread, making it a perfect choice for those who cannot tolerate lactose.

 Mom's Zucchini Bread Recipe